 What I do care about is the Final Fantasy characters holding this stupid discussion in different rooms.
 It makes for good aesthetics in what could have been an even more boring exposition scene, but you have to wonder why the characters bother.
 The Final Fantasy characters seem to be aware that Sora, Donald and Goofy should meet and that they’re one wall apart at this very moment.
 What is the point to of splitting them up except for the devs to stall?

 The back-and-forth plot dump reveals a few key points of information.
 We learn that there are many other worlds in this universe, but they were divided (and so kept secret from one another) until “the Heartless” showed up and were drawn to the darkness in people’s hearts.
 Before you have the chance to question the term “hearts,” the game goes into overdrive with it.
 Leon gets us started by calling the Heartless: “Those without hearts.”
 Thanks, buddy, that helps a lot.
 But there’s more to Leon’s repetition than meets the eye, since an explanation would have been warranted in Japanese.
-In the Japanese version, “Heartless” are still addressed by their English name!
+You see, in the Japanese version, “Heartless” are still addressed by their English name!
 Naturally the devs would want to explain what the term meant.
 There’s a bit more to the name in English as well, but we won’t get to that for a long time.

 Continuing the spiel, Yuffie mentions a man named Ansem, later called “the Wise.”
 It seems he used to be the leader of the Final Fantasy characters’ world, before the whole “being destroyed by a titanic, shadow-muscleman with dreads” thing happened to said world.
 Ansem was studying the Heartless, and his notes have since been scattered throughout the universe for your collecting pleasure later in the game.
 Ansem’s Report is an interesting mechanic that explains a lot of the drier background info in the game, and is very important to the series at large.
-There are other reports in the series – in KH1, 2 and Birth By Sleep – but KH1’s is so important that even though you can get by KH1 without it, trying to explain the later games without the basics from KH1 is like trying to explain Superman 2 without mentioning that Superman is an alien.
+There are other “reports” in the series – in KH1, 2 and Birth By Sleep – but KH1’s is so important that even though you can get through KH1 without most of its parts, trying to explain the later games without the basics from KH1 is like trying to film Superman 2 without mentioning that Superman is an alien.
 For the time being, the game will use the reports as an excuse for Donald and Goofy to go world-hopping with Sora so they can help out the King, something they’ll quickly forget.

 As the Final Fantasy characters drone, something has to be said about the voice direction.
 These Final Fantasy actors, Romano excluded, are just not used to voice acting, and each of them, Romano included, sound like they were goaded into the voice booth with a cheese grater.
 It’s almost hard to believe Moore went from voice Aerith like a snoring zombie to voicing one of the more vibrant Disney Princesses (Moore is looked on fondly by some KH fans, so obviously my opinion isn’t universal, but don’t worry: her replacement is worse).
 I’ve already discussed Boreanaz.
 Romano’s doing okay, but she does a better job selling a spritley Yuffie than an expositing Yuffie.
 I don’t think anyone could sell Yuffie doing an infodump, forced to lecture about scientific research into magical creatures.
 Maybe I’m wrong to blame the voice actors or even the directors.
 Maybe no one could sell this sequence.
-Let’s all get together as a family and blame the writer, too.
+Let’s all get together as a family and blame the writers, too.

 Wow, it’s like they were keeping our characters from meeting for a reason!